why food delivery service is important

 In simple terms, online orders can give your earnings a big lift.
 You sell more food, but your overheads don’t go up much.
 So, you’re making more money, but your costs are pretty much the same.

-If you’re running a ghost kitchen, where you only prepare good food to eat for delivery, your costs are even lower, and your profits are higher.
+If you’re running a ghost kitchen, where you only prepare good foods for delivery, your costs are even lower, and your profits are higher.

 Yes, delivery platforms do take a cut of each order.
 But the increase in orders can still mean you’re making more money overall.
 And with fewer costs for things like premises and staff, especially if you’re a ghost kitchen, you could see a big financial increase from offering a delivery service.